kossiitkgp/docs/community/about-us.md

 * We conduct [KWoC(Kharagpur Winter of Code)](https://kwoc.kossiitkgp.org/) which is a winter long contribution program for new contributors.

-* We conduct Open Source Summmit, where we invite people from all around India about their experiences with Open Source Software.
+* We conduct Open Source Summit, where we invite people from all around India about their experiences with Open Source Software.

+* Check out our social media links for getting an idea about the content we share with the KGP folks - [Twitter](https://twitter.com/kossiitkgp) [Facebook](https://www.facebook.com/kossiitkgp) [YouTube](https://www.youtube.com/c/KOSSIITKharagpur)

 ## What do we NOT do?